-- The agenda book also serves as the students’ hall pass and must be in their possession at all times.
+- The agenda book also serves as the students’ hall pass and must be in student possession at all times.
 Students may not remove the hall pass pages from the agenda book and use those separately.

-- The agenda will be used not only for assignments, but also as a means for the teacher to write notes to parents/guardians and include important paperwork in the pocket folder.
+- The agenda will be used not only for assignments, but also as a means for the teacher to write notes to parents/guardians and to include important paperwork in the pocket folder.

 - Along with our website, www.ssas.org, and the parent/student portal, the agenda book promotes effective lines of communication and encourages responsible behavior on the part of each student.
-SSA+S supports “green” efforts and will update the school website with important information on a regular basis
+SSA+S supports "green" efforts and will update the school website with important information on a regular basis.

 - Team News will be posted weekly online and is sent via email with a limited number of paper copies available each week in the cafeteria "news" and bulletin bins.

 - Parents/Guardians must read and sign their child’s agenda planner each week.
 Signing the agenda book confirms that you have read the weekly Team News, along with agenda book notes from teachers which may incorporate homework and projects.
 Failure to sign the agenda will result in your child not being eligible to participate in Spirit Day.

 - If an agenda book is lost, a new one must be purchased for $10.00 within 48 hours from the front desk.
 There will be no exceptions; failure to replace it within 48 hours will result in 3 days of lunch detention to earn a new agenda book.